 But from a science and clinical application perspective, this stance is becoming increasingly at odds with the body of available research evidence.
 A growing number of validated, peer-reviewed analyses have confirmed: not only is antidepressant withdrawal a legitimate phenomenon, but it is far worse than withdrawal associated with benzodiazepine discontinuation, with longer-lasting and more severe manifestations.7

 With such large amounts of evidence piling up, it is only a matter of time before the pharmaceutical industry recognizes that antidepressant withdrawal is a completely valid diagnosis and needs to be addressed to help the millions of Americans who have or wish to discontinue antidepressants.

 Do You Take Antidepressants?

-I have spent decades successfully treating patients for depression with an approach called Integrative Psychiatry—a practice that takes into account an individual’s personal lifestyle and needs to treat afflictions like depression.
+I have spent decades successfully treating patients for depression with an approach called integrative and nutritional psychiatry—a practice that takes into account an individual’s personal lifestyle and needs to treat afflictions like depression.

 If you or a family member is looking to stop taking antidepressant medication, my easy-to-read ebook guide explains everything about antidepressant cessation, including what to expect, effective ways to approach it, and how to deal with any problems on the journey.

 If you are a physician and interested in learning about an effective method to help patients effectively wean off of antidepressants, please check out our course on Managing Medication Side Effects, or read my latest book, Functional Medicine for Antidepressant Withdrawal.
-I am also hosting a special workshop this fall in Waltham, MA, on antidepressant withdrawal.
-I encourage you to join me for this live presentation and networking luncheon!
+We also provide a comprehensive Fellowship where you can gain the latest nutritional and functional strategies to help your patients finally heal.